 Phone still pressed to his ear, Jacob laughed as he followed Carter out of the station.
 “No, you’re right, I shouldn’t laugh.
 But come on, Al. You gotta admit it’s a bit hilarious.”

-“Okay, but you’ll realize how funny it is in a day or two.”
+“Okay, fair, but you’ll realize how funny it is in a day or two.”
 Jacob elbowed Carter’s upper arm.
 “Charlotte pissed on Al after I left this morning.”

 Carter snorted.
 “You are not nearly cute enough for that woman to put up with your shit and your kids pissing on her.”